Skip to content

 Deploying an Airnode on AWS

-This Airnode contains a single API operation (GET /simple/price) from CoinGecko➚ which returns the current value of a coin.
+) from CoinGecko which returns the current value of a coin.
 This guide does not detail the overall configuration of an Airnode, it is just a quick start guide then lends itself to understanding an Airnode deployment.

 Please note that this tutorial does not involve the blockchain nor an RRP (request-response protocol) call from a smart contract.
 If you wish to make an RRP call, please see the guides Making an RRP Request and Calling an Airnode.